 - Vegan & Dairy-Free Variation: To make coconut ladoo vegan and dairy-free, substitute the condensed milk for coconut milk condensed milk, use coconut or almond milk instead of milk and use vegetable or coconut oil instead of ghee.

-- Fun Variation for Kids: Making colorful cococut ladoos is a super fun activity for kids and a great way to get them involved in cultural festivities.
+- Fun Variation for Kids: Making colorful coconut ladoos is a super fun activity for kids and a great way to get them involved in cultural festivities.
 To make pink coconut ladoo, add 2 drops of Wilton Pink Gel Food color to the dough and mix until it turns into a gorgeous pink color.
 Dip these in reserved desiccated coconut and enjoy.
 You can use any food color of choice.

 How to Store, Freeze & Make Ahead